ericabxy/starship-design-system/docs/MainBattery.md

 Main Battery
 ------------

 This system represents a ship's principle offensive weaponry; the standard ship-to-ship weapons of whatever fiction the ship lives in.
 A single battery can represent several mounted barrels, emitters, or turrets working in tandem; or a single turreted weapon with one or more barrels/projectors.
-It is less effective at long range due to accuracy of firing solutions, spread of the individual projectiles/rays, etc. It can sometimes be partially countered by expensive defense technology that can absorb, disrupt, or deflect incoming missiles/beams.
+It is less effective at long range due to accuracy of firing solutions, spread of the individual projectiles/rays, etc. It can be partially countered by expensive [defense technology](ScreenGenerator) that can absorb, disrupt, or deflect incoming missiles/beams.

 Symbols: